plumed-tutorials/plumed-tutorials/specifying_atoms.md

 Many of the actions in PLUMED take a list of atom positions in input.
 Within PLUMED atoms are specified using their numerical indices in the molecular dynamics input file.

-In PLUMED lists of atoms can be either provided directly inside the definition of each collective variable, or predefined as a GROUP that can be reused multiple times.
+In PLUMED lists of atoms can be either provided directly inside the definition of each action, or predefined as a GROUP that can be reused multiple times.
 Lists of atoms can be written as:

 - comma separated lists of numbers (`g1: GROUP ATOMS=10,11,15,20`)